steadybit/docs-public/content/getting-started/1-kubernetes.md

 What are the next steps?

-How about scaling the fashion-bestseller service and then running your new experiment again to increase availability and resilience.
+How about scaling the fashion-bestseller service and then running your new experiment again to increase availability and resilience?